Vlad29052003/Talio/README.md

 #### How to Contribute
 There are many ways in which you can contribute to our project:

-1. Report bugs and issues: If you encounter any issues while using our application, please let us know by opening a new issue on our GitLab repository.
+1. Report bugs and issues: If you encounter any issues while using our application, please let us know.
 Please try to describe the bug as good as possible, so we can identify it easier.
 2. Suggest new features: If you have any ideas for new features that you think would be valuable, please open a new issue on our GitLab repository.
-3. Submit code: If you are a developer and would like to contribute code to our project, fork our GitLab repository, create a new branch for your changes, and submit a merge request.
+3. Submit code: If you would like to contribute code to our project, fork our GitLab repository, create a new branch for your changes, and submit a merge request.
+It will be reviewed by our team.

 #### Code of Conduct
 In the docs section, the Code of Conduct of our team can be found.
 We expect everyone that wants to contribute to our project to adhere to the conditions stipulated in this document.